 The Eastern Edge of Corbin Town: Hillsborough at its Birth

 It was a rude village at the western-most reach of the west fork of the Neuse River.
-Why this site was selected remains a mystery as it was a terrible town site.
+Why this site was selected remains a mystery as it was a terrible town site, lacking a good water supply.
 Colonial government was in the process of shifting from the Cape Fear drainage to the Neuse drainage, and that may have been the reason for locating the new county seat on the Neuse.
 Or, as noted, the new court town was in the center of a region dominated by Quakers and Presbyterians and conflicting land claims; it wanted proper social discipline and law.

 Governor Arthur Dobbs spent his ten years as governor (1754-1764) squabbling with the colonial assembly over who controlled what and Hillsborough may be an example of one of his successes.
 Francis Corbin (d.
 1767), a Granville land agent, and member of the Governor's Council, and a handful business associates loyal to the governor owned the land that became Hillsborough.
 In its early days the seat of the new county's government briefly bore his name (Corbin Town).
 The colonial Assembly, though, did not ratify the governor's choice until it chartered Hillsborough late in the 1760s, in the midst of the Regulation.

 |Moseley Map, 1733 Showing Acconeechy towns|